techmaharaj/scalekit-guide/docs/integrations/auth0.md

 After creating Scalekit as a new OIDC connection, you need to copy the Callback URL from your Auth0 Dashboard and add it as a new Redirect URI in your Scalekit API Config section.

+#### 2a.
+Copy Callback URL from Auth0
+In your Auth0 dashboard, go to Authentication > Enterprise > OpenID Connect > Scalekit > Settings.
+Copy the "Callback URL" that's available in the General section of settings.

 ![Copy Redirect URI from your Auth0 Dashboard](./Auth0/SCR-20240507-omfj.png)

+#### 2b.
+Set Redirect URI in Scalekit
+Go to your Scalekit dashboard.
+Select environment as Development or Production.
+Navigate to the "API Config" in the Settings (left nav).
+In the Redirect URIs section, select **Add new URI**.
+Paste the Callback URL that you copied from Auth0 dashboard.
+Click on Add button.

 ![Add Redirect URI in your Scalekit Dashboard](./Auth0/SCR-20240507-omtp.png)